 In June 2018, I presented the Mayor and Council with my short, medium, and long-term plan for stormwater management in the City.
 The plan calls for the City to develop a phased-in approach to better manage our stormwater runoff, and make what in my estimation is the biggest positive contribution to our local environment.

-Since that time, we have been awarded $437,706 in grants to create a stormwater management master plan and create bio-retention cells all over this city.
+Since that time, we have been awarded over $1 million in grants to create a stormwater management master plan and create bio-retention cells all over this city.

 What is bio-retention?
 It is a way to funnel stormwater into tree boxes that are engineered with layers of rocks, soil, and plants to help filter water before it enters our storm drains and, eventually, the Northwest Branch of the Anacostia River and Chesapeake Bay.
 Prior to my tenure, the City had one bio-retention system on Buchannon Street near the PG Pool.
 Today, we are approaching 20, like the one pictured below.

 One of the long-term goals of the vision is to look into the possibility of "daylighting" two of the currently buried creeks in the City - one is Dueling Creek flowing along Otis Street on the south side of the City; the other, a buried creek running through the Community Food Forest.
 The idea would be to create a beautiful habitat here in the City that better filters stormwater through the natural creek beds that originally existed here.
 This process can be expensive, but grant money is available.
 Whether we can get that kind of money is dependent on whether we can deliver on the first two phases to demonstrate Mount Rainier's logical and long-term commitment to improving how we manage our stormwater.